Large deviations in chaotic systems: exact results and dynamical phase transition

-To summarize, we studied dynamical observables in the doubling, tent, logistic and cat maps.
-We calculated the rate functions exactly in the former three maps, and numerically in the latter.
-The rate functions $I(a)$ that we found have interesting properties: (i) For the tent and logistic maps, the rate functions are asymmetric even though the IMs are symmetric, and in fact event the rate functions' supports differ from those of the IMs. (ii) In all of the cases studied here, the supports of the rate functions are related to fixed points of the map $f(\vect{x})$, and at the edges of their supports, the rate functions take values that are related to the system's Lyapunov exponents. (iii) For the cat map, $I(a)$ has a remarkable singularity that we interpret as a second-order DPT, causing unusual values of $A$ to be far likelier than one would expect by extrapolating from the central part of the distribution.
+\textit{Discussion.}--- We studied dynamical observables in the doubling, tent, logistic and cat maps.
+By using an existing theoretical framework \cite{GBP88, ParisiAppendix84, T2009, AV15}, we calculated the rate functions exactly (for particular observables) in the former three maps, where for the tent and logistic maps, our result is given in the form of a perturbation theory that can be solved to all orders.
+Moreover, we calculated the rate function numerically for the cat map.
+The rate functions $I(a)$ that we found have interesting properties: (i) For the tent and logistic maps, the rate functions are asymmetric although the IMs are symmetric, and in fact even the rate functions' supports differ from those of the IMs. (ii) In all of the cases studied here, the supports of the rate functions are related to fixed points of the map $f(\vect{x})$, and at the edges of their supports, the rate functions take values that are related to the system's Lyapunov exponents. (iii) For the cat map, $I(a)$ has a remarkable singularity that we interpret as a second-order DPT, causing unusual values of $A$ to be far likelier than one would expect by extrapolating from the central part of the distribution.
+It would be interesting to extend our results to other maps and/or to other observables.

-We expect our theoretical and numerical methods to find applications in a broad class of observables in chaotic maps, so we anticipate that our results will motivate additional fruitful work in the field.
-For instance, it would be interesting to use these ideas to study rare events in natural systems such as climate models \cite{WB16, GLRW21, GL21}, which are of great significance in a changing climate.
-Finally, in some stochastic systems, the scaling \eqref{DVScaling} was recently found to break down and give way to anomalous scalings \cite{NT18, MeersonGaussian19, GM19, Jack20, BKLP20, Krajnik22a, MLMS21, MGM21, GIL21, GIL21b, Smith22OU, Krajnik22b, SM22}.
-Searching for similar anomalous scalings in deterministic, chaotic systems is another intriguing direction for future research.